Muqito/gatsby-plugin-polyfill-io-head/README.md

-# legacy-gatsby-plugin-polyfill-io
+# gatsby-plugin-polyfill-io-head

-**DO NOT USE**

-Now part of [escalade](https://github.com/escaladesports/escalade-internal/tree/master/packages/gatsby-plugin-polyfill-io) monorepo.
+*This is an updated version of [legacy-gatsby-plugin-polyfill-io](https://github.com/escaladesports/legacy-gatsby-plugin-polyfill-io)